 - 7.1 The Board shall set, review and publish its membership policy for admitting new Members.
-Subject to the provisions of Rule 7.2 the following shall be eligible to become Members:- - 7.1.1 Tenants of the Association; - 7.1.2 Service users of the Association; - 7.1.3 Other persons who support the objects of the Association. - 7.1.4 Organisations sympathetic to the objects of the Association.
+Other than the Parent and subject to the provisions of Rule 7.2, the following shall be eligible to become Members: - 7.1.1 tenants of the Association; - 7.1.2 service users of the Association; - 7.1.3 other persons who support the objects of the Association; and - 7.1.4 organisations sympathetic to the objects of the Association.

 - 7.2 If you are applying for membership you must send a completed and signed application form and the sum of one pound (which will be returned to you if the application is not approved) to the Association's registered office.
-Whilst it is the Association's intention to encourage membership, the Board has absolute discretion in deciding on applications for membership and the following shall constitute grounds for refusal of an application for membership:- - 7.2.1 Where membership would be contrary to the Association's Rules or policies; - 7.2.2 Where a conflict of interest may exist which, even allowing for the disclosure of such an interest, may adversely affect the work of the Association; - 7.2.3 Where the Board considers that accepting the application would not be in the best interests of the Association. - 7.3 Your application shall be considered by the Board as soon as reasonably practicable after its receipt by the Association.
-An application for membership will not be considered by the Board within the period of fourteen days before the date of a general meeting.
-The Board has the power in its absolute discretion to accept or reject the application. - 7.4 If the Board approve your application, you will immediately become a Member and your name and other necessary particulars will be included in the Register of Members within seven working days.
-You will then be issued one share in the Association. - 8 You can apply for membership of the Association from the age of 16. - 9 No Member can hold more than one share in the Association. - If you change your address, you must let the Association know by writing to the Secretary at the registered office within three months.
-This requirement does not apply if you are a tenant of the Association and have moved home by transferring your tenancy to another property owned and managed by the Association.
+Whilst it is the Association's intention to encourage membership, the Board has absolute discretion in deciding on applications for membership and the following shall constitute grounds for refusal of an application for membership: - 7.2.1 where membership would be contrary to the Association's Rules or policies; - 7.2.2 where a conflict of interest may exist which, even allowing for the disclosure of such an interest, may adversely affect the work of the Association; and/or - 7.2.3 where the Board considers that accepting the application would not be in the best interests of the Association. - 7.3 Your application shall be considered by the Board as soon as reasonably practicable after its receipt by the Association.
+An application for membership will not be considered by the Board within the period of 14 days before the date of a general meeting.
+The Board has the power in its absolute discretion to accept or reject the application. - 7.4 If the Board approves your application, you will immediately become a Member and your name and other necessary particulars will be included in the Register of Members within seven working days.
+You will then be issued one share in the Association. - 7.5 The Parent shall apply for a share in terms of these Rules and shall make payment of the sum of one pound to the Association's registered office.
+The Parent shall then become a Member of the Association and its name and other necessary particulars will be included in the Register of Members within seven working days and shall be issued with a share to the value of one pound (the "Parent Share") in the Association. - 7.6 The Parent and the Association, together with all other organisations in the Group will document, formally and in terms that are transparent and understandable, their constitutional and financial relationships through the Group Agreement or similar document.
+The role of the Association and its relationship with other organisations in the Group must be undertaken in a manner consistent with the Charities and Trustee Investment (Scotland) Act 2005. - 7.7 Notwithstanding the other provisions of this Rule 7, the Parent may in its absolute discretion admit or remove any person or organisation as a Member. - 8 You can apply for membership of the Association from the age of 16. - 9 No Member can hold more than one share in the Association. - If you change your address, you must let the Association know by writing to the Secretary at the registered office within three months.
+This requirement does not apply (a) to the Parent; or (b) if you are a tenant of the Association and have moved home by transferring your tenancy to another property owned and managed by the Association.